On the periodic structure of $C^1$ self-maps on the product of spheres of different dimensions: Remarks, applications and open questions

 Among the classical Lie groups that satisfy the hypotheses of the Hopf's Theorem are: $SU(n)$, $SO(n)$ and $Sp(n)$.

 \item A general goal of this theory is to extend the results of of this article to self-maps on the space $X=X(n_1,s_1)\times\cdots\times X(n_l,s_l)$, where $X(n_i,s_i):=\underbrace{\SSS^{n_i}\times\cdots\times\SSS^{n_i}}_{s_i}$, with $1\leq n_1<\cdots<n_l$, and $s_i\geq 1$.
 It would quite interesting to achieve this goal We recall that in the particular case of $X=X(n,s)$ for some $n\geq 1$ and $s>1$, the study of the minimal sets Lefschetz periods and the computation of the Lefschetz zeta function for quasi-unipotent maps was done in~\cite{BGS1}.
 In the particular situation of the torus, i.e. $n=1$, the study was done previously in~\cite{BGMS,G-LL1}.
 Regarding the periodic structure of transversal maps for $X=X(n,s)$, for $n\geq 1$ and $s> 1$, see~\cite{Si:2020-2}.
-However we require new techniques for achieving these goals. \item The precise values of the exponent $\alpha$ and $\beta$ in~(\ref{eqn:lzf-qu}) can be computed as follows: Let
+However we believe new techniques is required to achieve these goals. \item The precise values of the exponent $\alpha$ and $\beta$ in~(\ref{eqn:lzf-qu}) can be computed as follows: Let

 where the symbol $\#$ means the cardinality of the set.
 From the identity~(\ref{eqn:lzf-prod1}), it follows $\alpha=\sum_{k=1}^N e(k)(-1)^{k+1}-1$ and $\beta=\sum_{k=1}^N e(k)(-1)^{k+1}$.